kbouwmee/incuratravel/README.md

 - From address (street, postal code and city)
 - To address (street, postal code and city)
 - Distance in kilometers

-## Settings
-The following setting are important:
-- Practice address
-- Therapists and their home addresses